Xavier-Tame/Data-Science-Learning/Warm-Up & Data Exploration/README.md

-Absolutely!
-Based on all your observations and the plots you’re generating, we can write a **well-structured Markdown** for your `README.md`.
-It will summarize the **EDA insights**, include plots, and be PyCharm/GitHub-ready.

-Here’s a draft:

----

 # Netflix Dataset Analysis

 This project explores Netflix’s catalog of movies and TV shows, focusing on **content trends, duration, ratings, genres, countries, directors, and cast members**.
 All plots are generated with **Seaborn and Matplotlib**.